Discover These 18 Steps To Increase Sales and Customer Engagement

 ACTION:- Define your target customer’s location and daily lifestyle.

 6] WHAT TRANSPORT DO THEY USE?

-Do they walk, cycle, take the bus, catch the train, drive a lorry, van, or car, hire taxis, catch Ubers, board planes, or travel by boat.
+Do they walk or cycle?
+Take the bus, catch the train, drive a lorry, van, or car?
+Do they hire taxis, catch Ubers?
+Do they board planes, or travel by boat?
 As above this helps to define their values and lifestyle – convenience versus ecology, time-poor versus money-saving, very busy and active versus fitness fanatic, etc.

 ACTION:- Define your target customer’s transport choices and lifestyle aspects.

 In other words, on what do they spend their disposable income?
 It is a cliché that single men buy sports cars whereas married men spend their money on bathroom renovation projects.
 Married people (of both sexes) are more likely to spend money on household goods and decoration than single people.

 The newly married are also more likely to spend their money on joint entertainment activities.
 Meals out, cinema and theatre, weekends away, etc. than on more solitary activities such as model making or playing an instrument, etc. However, people who have been married for many years are also likely to develop their own hobbies that are not dependent on their partners.

 ACTION:- Define your target customer’s marital status and lifestyle choices.